 Address corrections: If the address on your tax form is incorrect, contact your financial advisor to make sure the address we have on file is updated.

 Tax identification number corrections: We use the tax identification number on file with us as of Dec.
 31 of the tax year when reporting to the IRS and on your tax forms.
 If the name or SSN/Tax ID on your form is incorrect, please contact your financial advisor to make sure the name or number we have on file is updated.
 The correct name and number will appear on all future tax forms.
-We can correct a name or tax identification number on a current year tax form only if the name or number used was incorrect due to our error.
+We are only allowed to correct a name or tax identification number on a current year tax form if the name or number used was incorrect due to our error.